unjs/listhen/README.md

 - Default: `false` (force disabled on test and production environments)

-Open URL in browser.
+Open the URL in the browser.
 Silently ignores errors.

 ### `clipboard`

 - Default: `false` (force disabled on test and production environments)

-Copy URL to clipboard.
+Copy the URL to the clipboard.
 Silently ignores errors.

 ### `isTest`